 Long Beach is a small town located on the Long Beach Peninsula.

-The town of Long Beach boasts miles of sandy shores with plenty of space to explore, relax, and enjoy the ocean views, making it a popular place for a summer holiday.
+The town of Long Beach boasts miles of sandy beaches with plenty of space to explore, relax, and enjoy the ocean views, making it a popular place for a summer holiday.

 It also has a vibrant downtown area where you can visit the World Kite Museum and partake in summer treats from the local shops.